greenelab/phenoplier_manuscript/manuscript.md

 This alternative mechanism for niacin could have been hypothesized by examining the cell types where the top-contributing modules are expressed: for instance, LV116 and LV931 (Figure @fig:lv116:cell_types, Supplementary Figure @fig:sup:lv931, and Supplementary Tables @tbl:sup:multiplier_pathways:lv116 and @tbl:sup:multiplier_pathways:lv931) were the top two modules for AT, with a strong signature in monocytes, macrophages, neutrophils, dendritic cells, among others.
 In Figure @fig:lv116:cell_types, it can be seen that LV116's genes are expressed as an immune response when these cell types are under different stimuli, such as diarrhea caused by different pathogens [@doi:10.1371/journal.pone.0192082], samples from multiple sclerosis or systemic lupus erythematosus [@doi:10.1371/journal.pone.0109760; @doi:10.1126/science.aac7442], or infected with different viruses (such as herpes simplex [@url:https://www.ncbi.nlm.nih.gov/bioproject/PRJNA258384], West Nile virus [@doi:10.3390/v5071664], *Salmonella typhimurium* [@doi:10.1038/srep16882], among others).
-These three LVs (LV246, LV116 and LV931) were among the top 20 modules contributing for the niacin prediction across different cardiovascular traits (Table @tbl:niacin:cardio:top_lvs).
+These three LVs (LV246, LV116 and LV931) were among the top 20 modules contributing to the niacin prediction across different cardiovascular traits (Table @tbl:niacin:cardio:top_lvs).
 Given the current controversy around this compound and its effect on cardiovascular disease, our approach may help to better understand different pathophysiological mechanisms linked with the mechanism of action of niacin.